What Is a Trust and How Trusts Are Taxed in the UAE

 Select a licensed trustee entity that complies with UAE regulations.

-5. Register the Trust:
+5. Establish the Trust:

 6. Fund the Trust: